| The International Center

 of water-related products.
 A majority of those companies are between

 Bakersfield and Stockton.
+"The International Center

 for Water Technology is an exciting project for the San Joaquin Valley,